Will You Fill and Spill?

 - Add the word hill to the board, point out the -ll ending, and ask the children if they can make a hill from a spill.

-- If it works, comment on what a thrill it is to fill and make a hill, but if it doesn't work, ask the children to try.
+- If it works, comment on what a thrill it is to fill and make a hill.

-- Have the children try to make a hill by filling a container with beans using a large scoop then pushing the beans together into a hill.
+- Have the children try to make a hill by filling a container with beans, and then pushing the beans together to form the hill.

 - Spill other items and see if what is spilled will make a hill.

-- Ask the children to write down each word they make, then have them read their wordlist to a partner.
+- Ask the children to write down each word they make, then have them read their list of words to a partner.

 Read target words in texts

-- Engage the children in reading the Fill and Spill target text together with you.
+- Engage the children in reading the Fill and Spill target text with you.

 - Have the children underline the words that end in -ll as you read the text together.